nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/create-a-Windows-VM.md

 ![Launch Instance from Volume](images/launch_instance_from_volume.png)

+!!! note "Note"
+    Only one instance at a time can be booted from a given volume.
+Make sure 'Delete Volume on Instance Delete' is selected "No" if you want the volume to persist even after the instance is terminated.

 Add other information and setup a Security Group that allows RDP as shown below:

 ![Launch Instance Security Group for RDP](images/security_group_for_rdp.png)